michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.4.5 - 10/27/2016 =
+- Fixed an issue that reaches PHP max input vars in the auto-insert definition page on some servers.

 = 3.4.4 - 09/16/2016 =
 - Fixed an issue that some locale specific API keys were not connected to the API server by adding the `Server Locale` option in the `Authentication` section.